Learn how Frances Moore Lappe, Stephen Ganskin and Plenty work to help others in need.

 "Food was a launching point for many changes in my life," says Frances Moore Lappé, author of Diet for a Small Planet (the overnight bestseller about complementary vegetable proteins, which sold more than a million copies in the early 1970's).
 Since the publication of that nutritional landmark, Ms. Lappe has dedicated both words and actions to the cause of eliminating world hunger.
 Along with Joe Collins, the optimistic Californian has written several volumes on this problem, which include Food First: Beyond the Mirth of Scarcity ( a compelling and painstakingly researched examination of the causes of world hunger) ...
 Aid as Obstacle (a myth-shattering expose of overseas relief programs) ... and What Can We Do!
 Food and Hunger: How You Can Make a Difference (a collection of interviews with anti-hunger activists).

 In all of her works, the author links the growing famine in the Third World with the increasing concentration of agricultural land ownership in the United States.
 She also outlines alternative policies which would benefit both family farmers in North America and malnourished people in underdeveloped countries.
-Among Lappe's books, Food First
+Among Lappe's books, Food First in particular has had a powerful effect on traditional thinking about diet and hunger.
+In fact, the Spanish-language edition of that book sparked such controversy in Mexico that it was instrumental in convincing President Lopez Portillo to call for a complete reversal of his nation's food policy.

 In addition to her literary efforts, Ms. Lappe co-founded — in 1975 — the San Francisco-based Institute for Food and Development Policy.
 The organization's primary goal, it seems, is to stimulate an active response to the world food crisis by emphasizing what individuals can do to change the situation lie have helped turn people from a simple charity response toward an attempt to tackle the causes of hunger," explains Lappe.